Interested in pursuing the certificate?

-Students interested in the Five College African Studies Certificate should contact one of the African Studies faculty on their campus and submit a Student Interest Form as soon as possible to begin planning course work.
+Students interested in the Five College African Studies Certificate should contact one of the African Studies faculty members on their campus and submit a Student Interest Form as soon as possible to begin planning course work.

 In the senior year, students complete the Certificate Requirements Checklist Form in consultation with a program advisor on their campus, attaching an unofficial transcript acquired from the registrar.
 On the recommendation of the campus advisor, certificate requirements are reviewed and approved by a committee composed of program advisors from each of the five campuses.

 A. Six courses, chosen from at least four different departments, programs, or disciplines: (The six courses should carry a total of at least 18 credits.
 Of the six courses, not more than two may carry less than two credits.
 The content of each course should be at least 50% devoted to Africa per se)

 1. Historical Overview.
 Minimum of one course providing historical perspective on Africa.
 Not limited to courses offered in History.
 (Normally the course should offer at least a regional perspective.)